lsds/TaLoS/README.md

 [![Jenkins Status](https://wwwpub.zih.tu-dresden.de/~krahn/ci/talos/status.svg)](https://wwwpub.zih.tu-dresden.de/~krahn/ci/talos/build.xml)

 TaLoS<sup>[1](#talosfootnote)</sup> is a TLS library that allows existing applications (with an OpenSSL/LibreSSL interface) to securely terminate their TLS connection.
 For this, TaLoS places security-sensistive code and data of the TLS library inside an [Intel SGX enclave](https://software.intel.com/sgx-sdk), while the rest of the application remains outside.
 It can then be used as the building block for a wide range of security-critical applications for which the integrity and/or confidentiality of TLS connections must be guaranteed.
+TaLoS offers the developper a simple interface to log and/or process HTTPS communications securely.
+For example, this interface can be used to securely send the HTTPS requests and responses to another enclave or to encrypt them before logging them to persistent storage.
 TaLoS provides good performance by executing enclave transitions asynchronously and leveraging user-level threading inside the enclave.

 The code is accompanied with a [technical report](https://www.doc.ic.ac.uk/research/technicalreports/2017/DTRS17-5.pdf), containing details about the architecture and performance results.